Examples of formulas

 Explanation:

-if the value passed is blanksince the data is a number, we use the
+since the data is a number, we use the string(.)

 function to convert the value to a string before passing it to functions